GenEditID/GenEditID.github.io/manual.md

   - Variants impact frequency: `GenEditID/PROJECTS/GEPID/geneditid_plots/impacts.html`
   - Scores on plate: `GenEditID/PROJECTS/GEPID/geneditid_plots/koscores.html`
   - Targeted search: `GenEditID/PROJECTS/GEPID/geneditid_plots/targeted_search.html` (if targeted search submitted)

-- If you wish to change the weighting score given to each consequence, you can do so by editing the `GenEditID/python/geneditid/consequences.csv` file (save it back as a csv file) before visualising your results and restarting the GenEditID WebApp.

 ## :speech_balloon: Ask a question